 Mycelium White Fuzz (a good mushroom)

-If you are lucky the white fuzz is just mycelium growing from the stem of the mushroom.
+If you are lucky the white fuzz is just mycelium growing from the stem or top of the mushroom.
 This white fuzz will look more like hairs and fillaments growing outward rather than resting on top.

 For some mushrooms such as the lion's mane mushroom the mycelium is actually considered to be the most valuable tissue.